Astha4Study/ESP8266-GPS-Tracker-Stream-Location-Data-via-MQTT/README.md

 4. To get the API Key, go to the API Keys section in your ThingSpeak account and paste the Write API Key into myWriteAPIKey in the code.

 ### Setting up JavaScript
-1. Copy the Channel ID and API keys into (https://api.thingspeak.com/channels/yourChannelID/feeds/last.json?timezone=Asia%2FJakarta&api_key=yourApiKeys) in the mapAPI.js code.
+1. Copy the Channel ID and API keys into apiURL in the mapAPI.js code.